|Health and Nutrition||Early Care and Education||Parenting and Economic Supports|

 Child care regulations require one adult for every 15 children, and there is no maximum class size.

-- Require one teacher for every 18 students in kindergarten classrooms 6
+- Requires one teacher for every 18 students in Kindergarten classrooms 10

 Not specified in statute.